simeononsecurity/simeononsecurity.ch/content/articles/understanding-common-cybersecurity-threats/index.en.md

 #### Legal consequences

 Organizations that fail to protect personal data can face **legal consequences**.
 Depending on the nature of the breach, **regulatory fines** or **legal litigation** can result in significant financial losses.
-Moreover, companies that do not comply with data protection laws can suffer **reputational damage** and loss of market share.
+On top of that, companies that do not comply with data protection laws can suffer **reputational damage** and loss of market share.

 For instance, in 2019, **British Airways** was fined $230 million by the UK Information Commissioner's Office for a data breach that compromised the personal information of over 500,000 customers.
 This incident highlights the legal consequences that can result from failing to protect personal data.

-In conclusion, **cybersecurity threats** can have significant financial, reputational, and legal consequences for individuals and businesses.
-It is essential to take proactive measures to protect sensitive data and have an **incident response plan** in place to mitigate the impact of a cyber attack.
+Wrapping up, **cybersecurity threats** can have significant financial, reputational, and legal consequences for individuals and businesses.
+You need to take proactive measures to protect sensitive data and have an **incident response plan** in place to mitigate the impact of a cyber attack.

 ### Best Practices for Protecting Against Cybersecurity Threats

 Cybersecurity threats are becoming increasingly common and can have devastating consequences for individuals and businesses alike.
-It is crucial to take steps to protect against these threats and ensure the safety of personal and sensitive information.
+You need to take steps to protect against these threats and ensure the safety of personal and sensitive information.
 Here are some best practices for protecting against cybersecurity threats:

 #### Regular software updates